When is Amazon Prime Day 2024? Plus best early deals

 Editor

-There are just two weeks to go until Amazon’s Prime Day 2024 sale gets going, and it’s shaping up to be one of the ecommerce giant’s biggest ever.
+There’s just a little over a week to go until Amazon’s Prime Day 2024 sale gets going, and it’s shaping up to be one of the ecommerce giant’s biggest ever.
 Thousands of deals will drop on the retailer’s website, seeing discounts on the latest tech, the fanciest home appliances and the best beauty buys.

 Taking place each summer, Amazon’s price-slashing Prime Day bonanza is one of the best annual sales in the calendar, only second to Black Friday.
 The sale is exclusive to Amazon Prime subscribers, and always sees some of the biggest discounts land on mattresses, coffee machines, electric toothbrushes, laptops, headphones, TVs and Apple devices, so you won’t want to miss out.